General Admissions Procedures

 Option III Master of Science in Identity Management and Security program applicants can view specific requirements here.

 Ph.D.
 Program Requirements

-Applications are due by *December 15* for both U.S. and international students.
+Applications are due by *1st December* for both U.S. and international students (deadline was previously 15th December).
 Spring semester admission is not available.
-Late applications (after December 15) may be submitted but are not guaranteed equal consideration, and fewer funding packages may be available for us to offer you.
-The earlier you can submit your materials (ideally by November 15th), the more options we will have to match you with appropriate faculty and to fund your graduate studies.
+Late applications may be submitted but are not guaranteed equal consideration, and fewer funding packages may be available for us to offer you.
 Even if you are still missing some elements (e.g., GRE score, transcripts), please submit everything you have as early as possible; the application system will permit you to add further materials to your application later as they become available.
 We take a holistic approach to considering doctoral applicants; as such we do not have particular GRE cut-off points.